 Admissions Deadlines

-The online Master of Public Health curriculum combines a bedrock foundation in the core principles of public health with the option to choose one of three distinct concentrations in Applied Epidemiology, Health Services Administration and Health Promotion.
+The online Master of Public Health curriculum combines a bedrock foundation in the core principles of public health with the option to choose one of four distinct concentrations in Applied Epidemiology, Global Health, Health Services Administration and Health Behavior Health Promotion.
 Our concentrations reflect the disciplines most vital to public health professionals’ success and satisfy our students’ varied interests.

-The online MPH degree is available in three concentration areas
+The online MPH degree is available in four concentration areas

 Applied Epidemiology